-The inspector investigates potential issues with the house.
+The inspector investigates potential issues with the home.
 This includes assessing the integrity of the home’s roof, foundation, electrical system and more.
-If they find a significant problem, you can ask the seller to make key repairs.
-This is where an inspection contingency comes in: It allows for flexibility to end the deal if you and the seller can’t agree on the repairs.
+If they find a significant problem, you can ask the seller to make essential repairs.

-Once your financing is finalized, any required repairs are made and the lender and title company have done their due diligence, it’s time to close.
-Three days before you close, you’ll receive the closing disclosure with updated information on your loan.
-But first, you’ll probably have a chance to tour the house again to make sure everything is in order before you officially buy the house.
-If there are no last-minute issues – like the seller hasn’t moved out or a meteor flew through the roof – you’ll sign final paperwork and pay your closing costs at the office of the title company.
-Then you’ll get the keys!
+Once your financing is finalized, any required repairs are made and the lender and title company have completed their paperwork, it’s time to close.
+You’ll receive the closing disclosure with updated information on your loan.
+You’ll sign final paperwork and pay your closing costs, then you’ll get the keys!

-The process to buy a house can be long and complex.
+The process to buy a home can be long and complex.
 It can be frustrating and stressful at times, but hopefully the steps ensure you’ve made a safe investment you feel good about.
-And, once you’re in your dream house, the time you spent going to open houses, poring over confusing legal jargon and calling your real estate agent with questions will become a distant memory.
-We wish you all the best for your homebuying process!
 Remember to consult professionals – a real estate agent, your mortgage lender – on your specific homebuying experience to get customized advice for your situation.
-Good luck!